cpandya2909/Ubuntu-scripts/mip/README.md

 Usage: /usr/bin/mip

-Description: List all the interfaces in the system and their IP addresses
+Description: mip is short name for "My IPs".
+This will list all the interfaces in the system and their IP addresses with netmask and interace type

 Sample use:
 <pre>